how to build your self confidence

 9. The Power of Positive Thinking

 “Just what makes that little ole’ ant think he’ll move that rubber tree plant?”
 He had high hopes so the song goes.
 When our minds are focused and our spirits high, we can accomplish miracles.
 Positive thinking moves mountains as well as rubber tree plants.
-Allow your children to dream big and to never give up.
-Give them a pat on the rump and tell them to go get ‘em!
+Allow your children to dream big and never to give up.
+Give them a pat on the back and tell them to go get ‘em!

 10. The Right Crowd